Join us for the clinical mental health counseling spring open house webinar on April 26! Learn more and RSVP here.

 How is the degree completed?

 Comprised of 90 quarter credits, this degree is completed 100% online with face-to-face internship requirements within students’ communities.
 Five terms of clinical field placement (one term of practicum and four of internship) allow students real-life application of their skills with live clients.
 Faculty assist students in finding these field placements, contract with local supervisors and include university-based supervision.
 Strong student engagement makes the program feel like a cohort model, but students can request flexibility in their program plan to accommodate work and life responsibilities.
+Students can complete the master’s as a stand-alone program (90 credits) or as a component of the EdD in sport and performance psychology with clinical mental health counseling specialization (142 credits).
+Application requirements differ.

 This program prepares students to sit for the National Counselor Exam (NCE) or the National Clinical Mental Health Counseling Exam (NCHMCE).
 Passing the NCE/NCHMCE exams are required for licensure in one’s state.
 It is the responsibility of the individual student to understand and comply with all state licensure requirements.
 As state licensing boards do not review programmatic content prior to application for licensure, UWS makes no representations or guarantee that completion of UWS coursework or programs will permit an individual to obtain state licensure.